Description / Habitats / Flora / Vertebrates / Insects / Invertebrates / What's that Bug?

 (ORTHOPTERA AND DICTYOPTERA)

 During the day, many different grasshopper species can be flushed on walking through rough grassland in the lowlands.
-Two of the more conspicuous are the blue-winged grasshopper Oedipoda caerulescens and the Italian locust Calliptamus italicus with pale red hindwings.
+Two of the more conspicuous are the blue-winged grasshopper Oedipoda caerulescens and the red-winged Oedipoda miniata.
 The colour is only briefly exposed in flight and once at rest the grasshoppers are camouflaged against their background once again.

-From my own observations I can add another thirteen taxa: the striking diminutive cockroach Phyllodromica marginata, frequent amongst leaf litter in old olive groves; the mantis Geomantis larvoides (common on Skala Potamias dunes); the ground-hopper Paratettix meridionalis; the crickets Trigonidium cicindeloides and Arachnocephalus vestitus; the tree-cricket Oecanthus pelluscens; the house cricket Acheta domestica; the pygmy mole cricket Xya pfaendleri; and the grasshoppers Acrotylus longipes, Chorthippus bornhalmi, Oedipoda germanica and Platypygius crassus.
+From my own observations I can add another seventeen taxa: the striking diminutive cockroach Phyllodromica marginata, frequent amongst leaf litter in old olive groves; the mantis Geomantis larvoides (common on Skala Potamias dunes); the ground-hopper Paratettix meridionalis; the crickets Trigonidium cicindeloides and Arachnocephalus vestitus; the tree-cricket Oecanthus pelluscens; the bush-cricket Sepiana sepium, the house cricket Acheta domestica; the pygmy mole cricket Xya pfaendleri; and the grasshoppers Acrotylus insubricus, Acrotylus longipes, Chorthippus bornhalmi, Oedipoda germanica, Omocestus rufipes and Platypygius crassus.
+Specimens of the diminutive ant-cricket Myrmecophilus cf. myrmecophilus were collected from the Ipsarion uplands in 2001 & 2007 and Thomas Stalling considers that they may represent an undescribed species.
 I have also seen mole crickets Gryllotalpa sp. in several localities, notably the Agora in Thassos Town and alongside a sandy river at Skala Potamias where hundreds of mole crickets had burrowed into the newly dredged banks of a sandy watercourse.
 Whilst Kaltenbach (1965) records G. gryllotalpa from the adjacent mainland coast, it is now known that two similar species occur in Greece, only separable at present on chromosome number in the male, and further studies are required to clarify which taxon occurs on the island.
 Similarly, speckled bush crickets Leptophyes sp. and dark bush crickets 'Pholidoptera' sp. are not uncommon in scrubby areas in the lowlands but material needs collecting to determine which of the likely species is present.

 As part of the major series Fauna Graeciae, the Hellenic Zoological Society has published a comprehensive treatment of the Orthoptera of Greece (Willemse 1984, 1985a, 1985b) but no such treatment of the Dictyoptera has been produced.
-However, it is evident that the island supports several native species, as well as the usual cosmopolitan introductions.
-I am grateful to Dr Arne Lehmann for help in unravelling some of the taxonomic problems associated with Orthoptera in Greece.
+However, it is evident that the island supports several native cockroach species, as well as the usual cosmopolitan introductions.
+Battiston et al. (2010) provide an identification guide with brief species accounts for the ten mantid species recorded from Greece (Ameles decolor, A. heldreichi, A. spallanzania, Bolivaria brachyptera [Crete only], Empusa fasciata, Geomantis larvoides, Iris oratoria, Mantis religiosa, Rivetina baetica and R. balcanica), of which five have been reported from Thasos.

 ORTHOPTERA & DICTYOPTERA CHECKLIST